borozcod/rshell/README.md

 ### Command Test
 Since the single command works because of the integration of all other pice, we test this out inside integrations_test.
 We tested for single commands, exit command, commented commands and multiple commands.
 Inside `multiple_commands_tests.sh` I first show what a regular bash would output, then I show what our rshell script outputs.
 I also save the output from the regular bash to a file.

+### TestCommand Test

+`TestCommand`: I just have one test that pretty much just checks if the program is working properly, I added a getter function inside the test command class that just returns true or false if a file or directory exists (depending on the flag used).
+This is why when we run ./test there's a (True) outputted.

+### ParenthesisCommand Test

+`ParenthesisCommand`: Since the parenthesis command really just acts as a grouping of regular commands, I just make sure that the commands are added properly to the class's vector member.